 19.1 Arbitration Resolution.

-Pursuant to the immediately preceding Section 19 and except as provided for in Section 20.4, any claim, dispute or controversy arising out of or relating to this Agreement or the breach or termination thereof, other than a dispute to which the Fast-Track Arbitration provisions of Section 19.2 apply, shall be submitted to binding arbitration in the Borough of Manhattan, New York, in accordance with the Construction Industry Rules of the American Arbitration Association (“AKA”) then in effect.
+Pursuant to the immediately preceding Section 19 and except as provided for in Section 20.4, any claim, dispute or controversy arising out of or relating to this Agreement or the breach or termination thereof, other than a dispute to which the Fast-Track Arbitration provisions of Section 19.2 apply, shall be submitted to binding arbitration in the Borough of Manhattan, New York, in accordance with the Construction Industry Rules of the American Arbitration Association (“AAA”) then in effect.
 There shall be three independent arbitrators, with each party selecting one; the third arbitrator, who shall be the chairman of the panel, shall be selected by the two arbitrators appointed by the parties.
 The claimant shall name its arbitrator in the demand for arbitration and the responding party shall name its arbitrator within thirty (30) days after receipt of the demand for arbitration.
 The third arbitrator shall be named within thirty (30) days after the appointment of the second arbitrator.
-The AKA shall be empowered to appoint any arbitrator not named in accordance with the procedure set forth herein.
+The AAA shall be empowered to appoint any arbitrator not named in accordance with the procedure set forth herein.
 Each arbitrator will be qualified by at least ten (10) years’ experience in construction, engineering, or the electric utility industry.
-The decision of the arbitrators shall be based upon principles of law in writing, specify the reasons therefore, and shall be final and binding upon the parties without the right of appeal to the courts.
+The decision of the arbitrators shall be based upon principles of law in writing, specify the reasons therefor, and shall be final and binding upon the parties without the right of appeal to the courts.
 The award rendered by the arbitration shall be final and judgment thereon may be entered by any court having jurisdiction thereof.
 The costs and expenses of the arbitration (including reasonable attorney’s fees) will be borne by the losing party, unless the arbitrators determine that it would be manifestly unfair to honor this agreement of the parties and determine a different allocation of costs.

 19.2 Fast-Track Arbitration.